Before we jump into the question of how to secure and maintain your website, let's first talk about the basics of website security.

 2. wordpress security software

-Next, you're going to need to purchase and install a dedicated Wordpress security software.
-You will want one that will perform scheduled malware security scans of all your site's files to look for file changes, vulnerabilities and injected code.
+Next, you're going to want to purchase and install a dedicated Wordpress security software.
+(Pressable offers a free Jetpack subscription with all their hosting plans, so if you sign up for Pressable your security software fees will be covered).
+You will want a security software that will perform scheduled malware security scans of all your site's files to look for file changes, vulnerabilities and injected code.

 There is a lot of debate as to which security software is the best, but the software that continually rises to the top and seems to be the gold standard for website security is Sucuri.